SintLucasAllStars/LearningGithub/README.md

 Send all the new commits to the server
 ### Pull
 Update your local clone with anything new from the server.
+### Fetch
+Download information and updates from the server but don't apply it (pull) yet.
 ### Diff
 Check a file and compare the differences between two different versions of that file.
 ### Branch